If you’re unsure if you’ve ever experienced a hypnic jerk, then ask yourself this question:

 - Have a warm shower before bed, then do relaxation exercises before getting into bed, or even while in bed.

 - If you do exercise, it could be excess lactic acid contributing to hypnic jerks.
-So try looking into ways to reduce the lactic acid.
+So try looking into ways to reduce the lactic acid, and don’t do heavy exercise in the 3 to 4 hours before bed.

 What do you think about hypnic jerks?